Eduardo de la Peña

-Eduardo María de la Peña (born 7 June 1955) is a retired football midfielder who played most of his career in the Uruguayan Primera División.
+Eduardo María de la Peña Ayerza (born 7 June 1955) is a retired football midfielder who played most of his career in the Uruguayan Primera División.
 He also played for Uruguay in the 1979 Copa América.

 Career

 Born in Minas, De la Peña began playing professional football with Club Nacional de Football in 1976.
 The same year the Nacional midfielder won the local championship.

 In 1982, De la Peña moved to Mexico to play for Mexican Primera División side Tecos de la UAG.
 Two seasons later, he went to Argentina to play for Argentine Primera División side Club Atlético Huracán.

 De la Peña played in the Uruguay national football team for four years, making 19 appearances and scoring one goal.
 He participated in the 1979 Copa América.